jarasandhkr18/Advanced-Customer-Segmentation-for-Starbucks/README.md

 The company is assumed to currently promote products to customers with no prior knowledge of their segments.
 It is possible hence to analyse the data to find patterns in customer behaviors.
 This helps the company in aiming and tailoring their marketing efforts and resources to consumers who exhibit similar characteristics and are considered most likely to opt in for business’s offerings.
 This form of target marketing is important because it helps the company by maximizing revenue while maintaining promotional campaigns cost smartly low.
 To do this, an unsupervised learning technique will be used to cluster customers into groups that can be be investigated separately to better understand their qualities and engage them accordingly.

-In this project, which is to be submitted as a [Udacity's Data Scientist](https://www.udacity.com/course/data-scientist-nanodegree--nd025?utm_source=gsem_brand&utm_medium=ads_n&utm_campaign=8305564283_c&utm_term=85684766815_sa&utm_keyword=udacity%20data%20science_e&gclid=CjwKCAiA3abwBRBqEiwAKwICA4Cgp53FH7YGsEl-Jd_7to46zhiH3nTGxkv4fpPBaND6bK1tASWO-BoCUeoQAvD_BwE) capstone project, I attempted to propose a solution that helps the company in forming better understanding of their customer base using the published data.
-An unsupervised learning technique is used  to segment customers and measure how each segment behave.
+In this project, I attempted to propose a solution that helps the company in forming better understanding of their customer base using the published data.
+An unsupervised learning technique is used  to segment customers and measure how each segment behaves.
 In particular, [K-Means](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) clustering algorithm is used.
 The provided dataset of courses went through different phases at first before being ready for modeling.
-Starting with cleaning and ending with the final dataset grouped by customer profiles with their data aggreated.
-In addition to that, a blog post containing an overview of the project is [published](https://medium.com/@alghsaleh/starbucks-customers-segmentation-e8a6fb94a5cc?source=friends_link&sk=20f10101ea91cf8aa552eddd6f393214) on Medium.
+Starting with cleaning and ending with the final dataset grouped by customer profiles with their data aggregated.

 Here’s a high-level overview of the workflow followed in this project: